Community

 Coming Up In Tech: Your Guide to Learning About Technology, Design, and Product

-Are you interested in the world of technology, design, or product but don't know where to start?
-With so many programs, bootcamps, resources, and ways to learn about tech and design these days, and with so much to learn in todays quickly advancing tech field, it can be overwhelming to figure out the best path for you.
-In this post, we'll break down the three most common ways to learn about tech and design: college/university programs, bootcamp programs, and self-taught methods.
+Are you intrigued by the vibrant world of technology, design, or product development but unsure where to begin?
+With a plethora of programs, bootcamps, resources, and learning methods available today, navigating the rapidly evolving tech landscape can be daunting.
+In this post, we'll explore the three most prevalent paths to learning about tech and design: college/university programs, bootcamp programs, and self-taught methods.

 General Considerations